python/cpython/Doc/library/calendar.rst

 .. function:: month(theyear, themonth, w=0, l=0)

-   Returns a month's calendar in a multi-line string using the :meth:`formatmonth` of the :class:`TextCalendar` class.
+   Returns a month's calendar in a multi-line string using the :meth:`~TextCalendar.formatmonth` of the :class:`TextCalendar` class.